WebAssembly/stack-switching/proposals/fibers/Explainer.md

 On the other hand, requiring fibers to be started immediately on creation raises its own questions.
 In particular, if the spawner of a fiber also needs to record the identity of the fiber then the fiber must immediately suspend with some form of `identify` event.
 We saw this in the generator example.
 There are enough applications where this would result in a significant performance penalty, for example in a green threading library that is explicitly managing its fiber identities.

 For this reason, we support both forms of fiber creation.
 However, this also represents a compromise and added cost for implementation.

-### Using tables to avoid GC pressure

-One of the consequences of having first class references to resources is that there is a potential for memory leaks.
-In this case, it may be that an application 'holds on' to a `fiber` references after that `fiber` has terminated.

-When a `fiber` terminates, the stack resources it uses may be released; however, the reference itself remains.
-Recall that, in linear memory WebAssembly, any application that wishes to keep a reference to a `fiber` has three choices: to store the reference in a global variable, to store it in a table or to keep it in a local variable.

-An alternative approach could be based on _reusing_ `fiber` references.
-In particular, if we allow a moribund fiber to be reused then the issue of garbage collecting old `fiber` references becomes a problem for the toolchain to address: it would become responsible for managing the `fiber` references it has access to.

-A further restriction would enhance this: if the only place where a `fiber` reference could be stored was in a table, then, if the default value for a `fiber` table entry were a moribund `fiber`, complete reponsibility for managing `fiber` references could be left to the toolchain.